-The Guaranteed Transfer Program guarantees admission to the baccalaureate institution only and not to the specific program or major.
+The Guaranteed Transfer Program ensures admission to the baccalaureate institution only and not to the specific program or major.
 The guarantee of admission applies only to the institution and not to the specific program or major.
 Please consult with your advisor for help in choosing courses that will best fulfill your needs for transfer.

 For more information on general transfer, see the UW Colleges Transfer Information page.

-Transfer-Wisconsin, maintained by the University of Wisconsin System, lets UW and Wisconsin Technical College System (WTCS) students see how their credits will transfer to any UW or WTCS campus.
+The Transfer-Wisconsin, maintained by the University of Wisconsin System, lets UW and Wisconsin Technical College System (WTCS) students see how their credits will transfer to any UW or WTCS campus.

-For more information, see the Transfer-Wisconsin website.
+For more information, see the Transfer-Wisconsin site.